Non-thermal particle acceleration in multi-species kinetic plasmas: universal power-law distribution functions and temperature inversion in the solar corona: Conclusion

-Our theory provides a general description of NTPA in hot and tenuous kinetic plasmas, be that in fusion plasmas, e.g., inertial confinement fusion devices, or in astrophysical and space plasmas, e.g., the solar corona and solar wind, circumstellar coronae, collsionless shocks from supernova explosions, the hot ionized interstellar medium, and so on.
-In this paper, we discuss the implications of the theory for the specific problem of solar coronal heating.
-The velocity filtration model \citep[][]{Scudder.92} predicts that the presence of a non-thermal power-law tail in the DF of a plasma confined in an attractive potential raises its temperature (but decreases its density) towards the region of shallower potential.
-An attractive gravitation potential would therefore filter out the high energy suprathermal particles.
-This explains the temperature inversion in the solar corona as an outcome of the filtering action of the solar gravitational potential.
-However, the drastic temperature rise, especially of the heavy ionic species, inferred from the observed linewidths \citep[][]{Peter.01} in the transition region between the upper chromosphere and the lower corona requires very shallow power-law tails with $\kappa \approx 1.5-2$ for velocity filtration to explain the data.
-This was deemed implausible \citep[][]{Anderson.94,Landi.Pantellini.01} since the smallness of the collisional mean free path relative to the pressure scale height was believed to Maxwellianize the plasma on large scales even if kinetic power-law tails exist on small scales.
-We demonstrate though that this assumption is incorrect.
-Even in the presence of collisions, a plasma driven by large-scale (super-Debye but sub-Larmor) EM turbulence invariably develops a power-law tail with a particular preference for $\kappa = 1.5$.
-Although the mean free path is short, the diffusion length of the fast non-thermal population significantly exceeds the scale height, indicating that these particles accelerate and diffuse away without collisional losses.
+Our theory provides a general description of NTPA in hot and tenuous kinetic plasmas, be that in fusion plasmas, e.g., inertial confinement fusion devices, or in astrophysical and space plasmas, e.g., the solar corona and solar wind, circumstellar coronae, collsionless shocks from supernova explosions, the hot ionized interstellar medium, etc. As an astrophysical application, we discuss the implications of the theory for the solar transition region and coronal temperature inversion.
+The velocity filtration model \citep[][]{Scudder.92a,Scudder.92b,Scudder.94} predicts that the presence of a non-thermal power-law tail in the DF of a plasma confined in an attractive potential raises its effective temperature (but decreases its density) towards the region of shallower potential.
+In the presence of such a non-thermal DF, an attractive gravitation potential filters out the high energy suprathermal particles \citep[][]{Scudder.92a,Scudder.92b}.
+This offers a plausible mechanism for coronal temperature inversion through the filtering action of the solar gravitational potential: hotter particles can go further up.
+However, reproducing the sharp temperature rise, especially for heavy ionic species, suggested by spectroscopic line-width diagnostics \citep[][]{Peter.01} in the transition region between the upper chromosphere and the lower corona appears to require very shallow power-law tails with $\kappa \approx 1.5-3$ if velocity filtration is to play an important role; a similar range of $\kappa$ required for filtration was also inferred by \citet[][]{Scudder.94}, although they did not offer a robust mechanism for forming such tails, something we do in this paper.
+The presence of such tails in the corona was, however, deemed implausible by \citet[][]{Anderson.94,Landi.Pantellini.01}, since, due to the smallness of the collisional mean free path relative to the pressure scale height, the plasma was believed to Maxwellianize on large scales even if kinetic power-law tails exist over small scales at the coronal base.